Development workflows

 alias pir='pip install -r'

-alias pie='pip install -e . && pip install -r requirements/test.txt'
+alias pie='pip install -e . && pip install -r requirements/tests.txt'

 alias ma='mamba activate'